MIMBCD-UI/data-pipeline/README.md

 ## Modules

+- `identifier.py`: This script processes DICOM files in the "checking" folder by extracting the SOP Instance UID and comparing it to files in the "raw" folder.
+If a match is found, it renames the file with the corresponding Anonymized Patient ID and moves it to the "identified" folder.
 - `anonymizer.py`: Module for anonymizing DICOM files by removing patient-related information and renaming them according to a specified format.
 - `encryption.py`: Module for encrypting patient IDs.
 - `extractor.py`: Module for extracting metadata from DICOM files.